ruzbahani/ENEL-645-Assignment2/README.md

-# Project overview and setup instructions

-# Garbage Image Classification with Combined Image and Text Features
+# Garbage Classification Model

-This project implements a deep learning model for classifying garbage images based on both image data and textual descriptions.
-The model utilizes a pretrained ResNet18 for image feature extraction and an LSTM network to process text descriptions, allowing it to make more accurate classifications.
+This project implements a model for classifying garbage images into distinct categories (Black, Green, Blue, and TTR) using a multimodal approach in PyTorch.
+The model combines visual data with textual descriptions, leveraging both to improve classification accuracy.

 ## Table of Contents
 - [Project Overview](#project-overview)